albertog2man/appointment_api/README.md

 ###POST Request

 Post request must be in any of the valid formats as well as a valid date in the future.
 The fields ```start_time, end_time, day, month, year, first_name, last_name``` are required.
-Comments is an optional field
+Comments is an optional field.

 ####Sample request